startupstorm/git-tutorial/README.md

 ## Challenge Problems
 ### Extra 1

-As you go learn git, there will be many new commands you'll learn along the way.
+As you learn git, there will be many new commands you'll learn along the way.

 One of them is `git log` command which shows you the past git commits of the branch.